 - In the old Star Wars expanded universe, non-humans on the Imperial capital world of Coruscant were relocated to a section of the City Planet officially called the "Alien Protection Zone," and colloquially known as the "Invisible Sector" or "Invisec."
 The locals are frequently harassed by stormtroopers, and in the X-Wing Series novel Wedge's Gamble, General Evir Derricote is kidnapping its denizens as test subjects to perfect his Krytos virus

 - In Discworld Ankh-Morpork has a dwarf neighbourhood around Cable Street, and a troll neighbourhood around Quarry Lane.
 People like "Mayonnaise" Quirke sometimes refer to the dwarf district as "Tinytown".
 Snuff reveals that the goblin district is a shantytown outside the city walls.

 - In Holly Black's The Coldest Girl in Coldtown vampires are trapped in ghettos called Coldtowns.
 Humans go into the Coldtowns to party.

 - In the Dred Chronicles, the lawless Prison Ship setting is divided into various gang territories.
 Most prisoners aboard Perdition are human, but those who are aliens keep to themselves in their own isolated section of the ship, both avoiding other prisoners and being avoided themselves.

-- Skulduggery Pleasant: There are mage-only neighbourhoods that are designed to look like ghettos so that Muggles will leave them alone, in a deliberate exploitation of this trope.
+- There are mage-only neighbourhoods that are designed to look like ghettos so that Muggles will leave them alone, in a deliberate exploitation of this trope.

 - There's also a tower block that's controlled by vampires.
 The human residents give them blood in exchange for them keeping the area free from criminals.